-The IP Transit service includes NTT, Cogent, Telia, and Level3, which is picked up in London via two diverse points-of-presence (POP) – Telecity Harbour Exchange and Telehouse East.
+The IP Transit service includes NTT, Cogent, Telia, and Level 3, which is picked up in London via two diverse points-of-presence (POP) – Telecity Harbour Exchange and Telehouse East.

 This positions the company to provide one of the best local IPT services in terms of quality and redundancies.

 Businesses can get IP Transit and a direct link to the London Internet Exchange (LINX) at very favourable per-Mbps rates.
-Network Platforms also offers the option of Layer 2 services to London, so businesses can pick up Tier 1 providers directly in London.
+Network Platforms also offer the option of Layer 2 services to London, so businesses can pick up Tier 1 providers directly in London.

-Network Platforms also offers monitoring as a standard service, with immediate notification if there are any issues.
+Network Platforms also offer monitoring as a standard service, with immediate notification if there are any issues.
 Customers automatically gain access to its graphical interface, which offers a quick overview of the capacity they are using.
 It ensures clients are informed of usage and capacities at all times.